ikbelkirasan/zapier-cli/README.md

   $ zapier-cli login

 OPTIONS
-  -a, --account=account  (required) The account name that will be used as a identifier to store the deploy key -h, --help             show CLI help
+  -a, --account=account  The account name that will be used as a identifier to store the deploy key -h, --help             show CLI help
 ```